Why Are My Cat’s Eyes Dilated All The Time? [Explained]

 There are various causes for your cat’s eyes to be permanently dilated, but high blood pressure, often known as hypertension, is the most common one.
 Cats with hypertension have blood pressure that is more than 160 mm Hg.
 The following symptoms are also brought on by this condition in addition to dilated eyes:

-• extreme thirst and increased water consumption
+• Extreme thirst and increased water consumption

-• bleeding from the nose and peeing blood
+• Bleeding from the nose and peeing blood

-• seizures and muscle tremors
+• Seizures and muscle tremors

-• an irregular pulse
+• An irregular pulse

 Take your cat to the vet so they can prescribe an appropriate course of medication, as there are a number of illnesses that can cause feline hypertension, such as kidney disease, thyroid problems, or heart disease.
 The condition is also more common in older and overweight or obese cats.

-6. Disordered Stress
+6. Disordered – Stress and Anxiety

 Another cause of some cats’ round pupils is anxiety issues.
 In response to fear, cats’ pupils are now frequently dilated.
 As a result, adrenaline is released.
 One of the body components that adrenaline impacts are the pupils.
-Cats have the best chance of fleeing danger when the hormone causes the pupils to enlarge and so improves eyesight.

 You could observe this reaction in your cat if it is frightened by a sudden loud noise, a strange person or animal, or perhaps both.
 Your cat will likely be anticipating the threat with its eyes wide open and vigilant, ready to either fight, run away or hide.